secondpathstudio/privatescribe/readme.md

 - **Whisper-based transcription** running locally — no audio leaves your machine
 - **Local LLM formatting** via Ollama (defaults to Llama 3.2, swap in any model you prefer)
+- **Encrypted database at rest** via SQLCipher — transcripts, generated documents, templates, and participant records are all stored encrypted on disk
 - **Customizable templates** — define the document structure once, apply it to any transcript
 - **One transcript, many documents** — apply multiple templates to the same recording and keep them linked as siblings of a single source.
 Refine a template, re-run it, get a new sibling without losing the old one.
 - **Participant and role management** — track who was in the conversation and have templates use that context